The Echo Bazaar

 The Well

-The Bazaar's pricing is inverted from the Authenticity Market.
+The Bazaar's pricing inverts the Authenticity Market's logic.
 Where the Market pays premiums for verified provenance, the Bazaar pays premiums for verified strangeness.
 The weirder the recording, the less explainable its origin, the higher the price.

 Pen's Rating System

 Forget review scores.
-Forget reputation databases.
 The Bazaar's trust currency operates through a single mechanism: what drink Pen recommends when you ask about a vendor.

 Nobody knows how Pen gathers this intelligence.
 Nobody asks.
 The system works because Pen has never been wrong.